-Tea Tree Oil And Cats – Is It Safe For Them?
+Tea Tree Oil And Cats – Is It Safe For Them Or Toxic?

 “Tea Tree” is a tongue twister much like “toy boat”.
 Try saying it five times in a row!
 Still, it is at least easier to say than melaleuca oil, its other name.
 In its native Australia, the tea tree is also called the paperbark tree, swamp tree and broad leaf tree.

 People like to use it.
 But is it good for your cat?
 Well, for starters, the Australian government classifies it as a schedule 6 toxin.